-Key Summary Workaround HM-291 Hyperscale job execution with intelligent load balancer configured is stuck in a loop if job's max memory is Change the max memory to a value under the value of more than totalAllocatedMemoryForJobs totalAllocatedMemoryForJo bs property configured on Continuous Compliance Engine.
+Key Summary Workaround HM-177 Able to POST /hyperscale-masking/jobs with min job memory > max job memory Change the max job memory value to higher than min job memory in API request.
+HM-291 Hyperscale job execution with intelligent load balancer configured is stuck in a loop if job's max memory is more than totalAllocatedMemoryForJobs Change the max memory to a value under the value of totalAllocatedMemoryForJobs property configured on Continuous Compliance Engine.
 HM-652 Job execution is stuck in running state if mount server is powered off Check the health of mount server before starting a job.
-HM-663 Load process is failing with "Error disabling constraint" for identity columns None HM-718 Not all data on mount server is cleaned up if masking engine is stopped Cleanup up the data manually from the mount server.
+HM-663 Load process is failing with "Error disabling constraint" for identity columns None HM-684 Hypescale does not support other TIMESTAMP(6) datatype variations apart from TIMESTAMP None HM-718 Not all data on mount server is cleaned up if batch masking service is stopped Cleanup up the data manually from mount server.
+HM-745 Table name is not present in error message while enabling/disabling triggers,indexes,constraints Check the logs in container logs to get table details.

-Key Summary Workaround HM-745 Table name is not present in error message while enabling/disabling triggers,indexes,constraints Check the logs in container logs to get table details HM-817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT / executions/{id}/restart and it will succeed.
+Key Summary Workaround HM-754 Able to POST/PUT a connector with whitespace as jdbc_url, username, password Remove white space and use valid values for jdbc_url, username and password.
+HM-789 Error message upon not setting 'ssl' field to False indicates 'insecure_ssl' property which no longer exists in the schema None HM-817 Intermittently job fails with ORA-02270: no matching unique or primary key for this column-list Restart the job using PUT / executions/{id}/restart and it will succeed.
 HM-821 Hyperscale job does not handle post load task properly during restart if failed in pre-load (disabling trigger/indexes/constraints) steps After job execution is completed successfully, check and manually enable the disabled constraints.
-HM-1366 NPE displayed in hyperscale masking service logs just before cleanup is performed None HM-1397 Load fails for table having triggers only with SQLLoader-937 error None HM-1561 Oracle Load Failure: sql loader control files doesn't contain character length when column size is less than 256 CHAR None HM-1705 Improper error message in Hyperscale status response if CCE gets mount file system connection error None
+HM-935 Load service fails when source DB contains BLOB type data that is not simple text file data None HM-1561 Oracle Load Failure: sql loader control files doesn't contain character length when column size is less than 256 CHAR None HM-1705 Improper error message in Hyperscale status response if CCE gets mount file system connection error None